lesandie/tinybird_nyc_taxi/README.md

 congestion_surcharge: 2.5
 ```

 So we first create a new source to clean and prepare the data and this new source will have the pickup and dropoff zone names added.
-Tinybird can manage Materialized views, a very nice tool to ingest and transform data on the fly.
+Tinybird can manage materialized views, a very nice feature to ingest and transform data on the fly.
 Materialized views are recommended for this type of work: ingest data and add new aggregated or joined columns from another datasource (denormalize).
-Aggregate and Joins are expensive operations that we can do it once, during the ingesting process and leave the dataset optimized for the analytic operations.
+Aggregate and joins are expensive operations that we can do it once, during the ingesting process and leave the dataset optimized for the analytic operations.

-Again we use the cli tool to create this datasource by creating a file in the datasource directory that reads like:
+Again we use the cli tool to create this datasource by creating a file in the datasource directory named *nyc_taxi_zone_clean*:

 ```sql
 SCHEMA >